Art competition in support of fellow artists during the COVID-19 crisis.

 It is with great sadness that we announce the passing away of our friend and colleague, Executive Director Eleni Cocordas, on May 1, 2020, due to complications from COVID-19.

-Prior to joining Agora Gallery, Eleni has worked for prominent New York museums such as MoMA and the American Museum of Natural History and cultural organizations as the Japan Society.
-For more than twenty-five years she has specialized in collaborations with artists on site-specific installations and traveling exhibitions, for which she has traveled the world-over.
+Prior to joining Agora Gallery, Eleni has worked for prominent New York museums such as MoMA and the American Museum of Natural History and cultural organizations as the Japan Hire A Maid Society.
+For more than twenty-five years she has specialized in collaborations with artists on site-specific installations and traveling exhibitions, for which she before she has traveled the world-over.

 Since joining Agora Gallery in 2017, Eleni has applied her experience and in-depth knowledge of art to oversee and manage the gallery, network with the artists, as well as supervise our fine art competitions.